COLUMBIA WILLAMETTE COMPENSATION GROUP

 1. If a programs committee member takes on a leadership role within the programs committee, their participation in programs and on the board, should be allowed to extend an additional year.

-2. In the event a board member is elected to the Vice President position, their participation on the board may extend beyond the 6-year limit to serve in the Vice President, President, and Immediate Past President positions.
+2. In the event a board member is elected to the Operations Chair position, their participation on the board may extend beyond the 6-year limit to serve in the Operations Chair, President, and Immediate Past President positions.

 The President provides direction, exercises general supervision over the activities and welfare of the group and keeps in constant touch with other Executive Committee members for policy matters.
 Serves as an ex-officio member for all group committees, appointing committee chairpersons, as necessary.
 The President presides at all meetings of the group and its Executive Committee, calling meetings as deemed necessary.
 The President acts as the primary liaison with WorldatWork's appointed representatives and local Group Partnership Network staff.

-The Vice President assists the President as requested and assumes other responsibilities, such as the planning of the annual business meeting, as designated by the Executive Committee.
-The Vice President works in conjunction with the Treasurer to draft and report on the Annual Budget.
-The Vice President acts as a liaison with WorldatWork representative and Local Group Partnership Network staff.
-The Vice President is the primary liaison to the Program Co-Chairs who are responsible for the planning, publicizing, and presenting of educational/networking programs of varying lengths, from two hour to full day, featuring industry-recognized Human Resource professional or other highly qualified presenters.
+The Operations Chair assists the President as requested and assumes other responsibilities, such as the planning of the annual business meeting, as designated by the Executive Committee.
+The Operations Chair works in conjunction with the Treasurer to draft and report on the Annual Budget.
+The Operations Chair acts as a liaison with a WorldatWork representative and Local Group Partnership Network staff.
+The Operations Chair is the primary liaison to the Program Co-Chairs who are responsible for the planning, publicizing, and presenting of educational/networking programs of varying lengths, from two hours to full day, featuring industry-recognized Human Resource professional or other highly qualified presenters.

 B5.
 Immediate Past President

-The Immediate Past President counsels and serves in an advisory capacity to the President.
+The Immediate Past President counsels and serves in an advisory capacity to the President and Marketing Chairs.
 The Immediate Past President attends Executive Committee meetings, providing input on operations, policies, procedures, and activities.
 The Immediate Past President coordinates the activities of group volunteers.
 The Immediate Past President assumes other responsibilities as designated by the Executive Committee.

 B6.
 Programs/Certification Course Co-Chair (5 positions)

-In conjunction with the Vice President, the Programs/Certification Co-Chairs plan, publicize, and present educational/networking programs of varying lengths, from two hour to full day, featuring industry-recognized Human Resource professionals or other high quality presenters.
+In conjunction with the Operations Chair, the Programs/Certification Co-Chairs plan, publicize, and present educational/networking programs of varying lengths, from two hours to full day, featuring industry-recognized Human Resource professionals or other high-quality presenters.
 The Co-Chairs develop and present program ideas to the Executive Committee for consideration, secure speakers and locations, and work with the Group Administrator to handle all other details necessary for program success.
 The Co-Chairs also plan, publicize, and present at least two WorldatWork Certification Course each year.
 They develop and present recommendations to the Executive Committee for course selection, contract with WorldatWork, secure the course location, arrange with the Group Administrator to register participants, distribute course materials, and handle all other details necessary for program success.

 B7.
 Membership Chair

-In conjunction with the Secretary and Treasurer, the Membership Chair handles group public relations and the ongoing solicitation of new members.
+In conjunction with the Group Administrator and Treasurer, the Membership Chair handles analysis of our member demographics and interests, and the ongoing solicitation of new members.
 The Membership Chair identifies new member sources, coordinates the preparation and updating of the new member prospect list, oversees the Group Administrator in the annual mailing of member renewal statements, notifying Executive Committee of any non-renewing members.
-Develops and presents membership solicitation and new member materials to the Executive Committee for consideration, coordinates all new member solicitation mailings, and handles all other activities necessary to promote and increase awareness of the group's purpose and goals with Human Resource professionals in Oregon and S.W.
+Develops and presents membership solicitations, new member materials, and demographic analysis and membership recommendations to the Executive Committee for consideration, coordinates all new member solicitation mailings, and handles all other activities necessary to promote and increase awareness of the group's purpose and goals with Human Resource professionals in Oregon and S.W.
 Washington.

 The Membership chair coordinates the annual scholarship program: announcement of the program, liaison with educational institutions, selection of the scholarship winners, communications to applicants, and coordination of payment.